DevOps-Represent/cdk-workshop/README.md

 - CDK concepts
   - Constructs, Stack, App
-- Create your first application stack
+- Create your first application
-  - Scaffold app with App and Stack
+  - Scaffold app with App and Stack constructs
-  - Create a bucket
+  - Add an S3 Bucket
 - Working with the CDK CLI
   - CDK synth
   - CDK diff